soomtochukwu/Upgradeable_Smart_Contract/README.md

 ```shell
 npx hardhat deploy --network sepolia
 ```

-<pre>After running the above task, use the respective links to interact with the contracts.</pre>
+After running the above task, use the respective links to interact with the contracts.